1-877-919-8833

 How is Meth Used

-Meth can be abused in several ways, including swallowing, snorting, injecting, or smoking this drug.
+Meth can be abused in several ways, including swallowing, snorting, injecting, or smoking this drug using a meth pipe.
 Over time, as the body becomes used to the effects of this drug and the meth wears off, users will find other means of intensifying the effects.

 This can include taking higher doses, using the drug more often, or experimenting with other drugs and methods of drug abuse.
 This can be very dangerous for the meth user, and can lead to serious health problems over time.